 I can think of two main reasons for someone to ask this question.
 First, wondering if aphids can bite, causing a skin reaction.
 Fortunately, aphids live on plant sap and cannot survive on any other living.
 The second, is consuming aphid-containing vegetables safe?
 According to Mother Earth News, aphids are edible insects.
 That might not sound appetizing, but that only means you should not worry about any leftover aphids after washing your greens.

 Aphids can spread viruses from amongst plants.
 They can spread the disease fast since they require a short feeding time to obtain the virus.
 Then they transmit it to the next plant while trying their favorite host.
 Here is a document where you can find more about it.

 What is the relationship between aphids and ants?

 When I was little, I used to watch Ferdy the Ant.
-One scene that’s engraved in my mind is where a group of ants was shepherding a herd of bugs to get some sort of “milk” out of them.
-You might be thinking that’s just a cartoon.
-The truth is that scene is very much real.
+One scene engraved in my mind is where a group of ants was shepherding a herd of bugs to get some “milk” out of them.
+You might be thinking that’s just a cartoon, but the truth is that scene is very much real.

 Ants and aphids have a symbiotic relationship.
 The honeydew secreted by aphids is a food high-quality food source for ants.
-Since ants are an organized community, one group of them, called farmer ants, takes care of the aphids.
+Since ants are an organized community, one group, called farmer ants, takes care of the aphids.
 They protect them from predators like ladybugs and shelter them from rain.
-They also move them from a place to another, where they can feed them better.
+They also move them from one place to another, where they can feed them better.

-Ants also play an important role in keeping the aphids’ life cycle going.
-When the aphid colony is reaching its end, ants carry a few eggs to their underground shelter.
+Ants also play an essential role in maintaining the aphids’ lifecycle going.
+When the aphid colony reaches its end, ants carry a few eggs to their underground shelter.
 The eggs will overwinter there and hatch in the following spring.
 That’s how ants get to farm a new herd of aphids.
 Here is an interesting paper, by McGill University, about farmer ants.